Inturious-Labs/herbertyang.xyz/docusaurus/docs/digitalsovereignty/media/2-convert-audio-m4a-into-video-mp4/index.md

 ---
-title: Convert audio files into video files
+title: Convert audio into video
 description: Use Swiss-Army knife FFmpeg command-line tool to transform any audio files such as m4a into video files such as mp4
 image: './img/ffmpeg-logo.png'
 keywords: [m4a, mp4, ffmpeg, audio, video]